Breakawai/Video2ObjectDetection/README.md

 * Video Stream HTTP Connection
 * Siddhi Stream HTTP Connection

+You should configure your HTTP connection links before running the python program.
 This changes needs to be done on file *"Video2ObjectDetection.py"*:
 ```
 # --------------------- CONFIGURATION ---------------------------------